glouppe/info8006-introduction-to-ai/lecture3.md

 ---

-class: smaller
+class: smaller, middle

-# PEAS description
+## PEAS description

 - *Performance measure*:
     - +1000 for climbing out of the cave with gold;